 Because of that, an image can look over-processed and too artificial.

 Check out our article How to Use Color Contrast in Photography: Orange and Blue for more details.

 Green is everywhere in nature.
 Usually, photographers use it in analogous color harmonies.
 They’ll mix green tones with yellows, teals, and blues.

-But it can be combined with its complementary magenta for an interesting result.
+But you can combine it with its complementary magenta for an interesting result.

 These more neutral greens take the background role while magenta steps forward.
-It also works with colors analogous to magenta (like different shades of violet and pink).
+It also works with colors analogous to magenta.
+Try different shades of violet and pink for stunning results.

 Cyan is a lighter shade of blue.
 It’s close to teal, turquoise, electric blue, aquamarine, and other shades of blue-green.
 In combination with red, it creates a very intense neon palette.

 It could be a powerful combination if you need a fresh, modern and energetic look.